top of page

 1. Searched on EBSCO's SPORTDiscus database for each of the journals individually (e.g., << JN "Journal of Sport Management" >>).
 This returns all the articles in EBSCO's system.

-1. Using the RISPy package in python, we separated the RIS entries with each downloaded file, and parsed each entry into its various components (e.g., authors, title, etc.).
+2. Parsed each entry into its various components (e.g., authors, title, etc.).

 mba_sem_lower_images_present_1.png